 4. Multi-room audio

-Multi-room audio capability allows you to use the A/V receiver to provide independent sound in another room.
+The multi-room audio capability allows you to use the A/V receiver to provide independent sound in another room.
 This can maximize the usefulness of your receiver by using it to deliver music elsewhere in the home, so you get a bigger bang for your buck.
 Take a look at the multi-room audio buying guide for more information on what you need to set up multi-room audio.

 5. Sound bars